What the Hell is Actually Going on in the Economy Right Now? | Wealthsimple

 What the Hell is Actually Going on in the Economy Right Now?

-A conversation with Wealthsimple’s Chief Investment Officer and resident economic genius about what’s happening in the market, how crazy things could get, and what you can do about it.
+A conversation with Ben Reeves, Wealthsimple’s Chief Investment Officer and resident economic genius, about what’s happening in the market, how crazy things could get, and what you can do about it.
 (Hint: help everyone stay healthy.)

 Let’s start with a simple question.
 Where were you when the markets crashed in 2008?